fjarri-attic/oldi-hero-translation/en/014_book1-stasimon-i.md

 "Such as?"

 "Human sacrifices.
 Again.
 Where they used to be offered, they're being offered more often.
 Where people had begun to forget about them, they've remembered again.
 And even where there were never any before...
-And you know, uncle, who they go to, even when they're offered to you and me," Trickster jabbed a finger at the ground beneath his feet.
+And you know, uncle, who they go to, even when they're offered to you and me," the Trickster jabbed a finger at the ground beneath his feet.

 "I know.
 Even when they're offered to you and me, even when they're offered to the Thunderer --- they go down.
 Into Tartarus.
 And feed the Fallen."